serfriz/caddy-custom-builds/README.md

-# caddy-cloudflare-crowdsec
+# caddy-custom-dockers
-Caddy Docker custom build with Cloudflare DNS and CrowdSec Bouncer
+Caddy Docker custom builds with different combinations of modules